jeromebridge/osgi-poc/README.md

             http://www.knopflerfish.org/repo/bindex.xml \
             http://sling.apache.org/obr/repository.xml

+# Install A "Legacy" Maven Dependency As Bundle

+You can install legacy jar files and generate the bundle manifest at the time of installing it.
+You can specify the directives to use to generate the bundle in the command  line or through properties file.
+See the documentation <a href="https://ops4j1.jira.com/wiki/display/paxurl/Wrap+Protocol">here</a>.
+Example (Run this from the Felix console):

+    install wrap:mvn:org.liquibase/liquibase-core/3.2.0\$Bundle-SymbolicName=Liquibase&Bundle-Version=3.2.0&Export-Package=liquibase.*\;version=\"3.2.0\"

 # FAQ

 ## I get this error when trying to install a bundle to debug through Eclipse: